1jour1vin

 Livestock farming

-in vats on fine lees
+aged in tanks on fine lees

 Alcohol content